Tikipeter/Tikipeter.github.io/README.md

 - Added new queue manager to manage all downloads, not just pack downloads.
 - Began switching online backup service to new name "Fen Online", and began adding other services besides watched history i.e. Personal Lists coming soon.
 - Re-added Watched Indicators setting so as to choose between Fen Local or Fen Online.
+- Added ability to open settings at certain menu item using 'menu_focus' and 'submenu_focus'

 4.0.28
 - Added online backup sync service for watched and progress statuses.